England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 Club: Atalanta

 Lookman once again struggled for minutes under Marco Silva and ultimately re-joined Leipzig on a permanent basis.
-But more struggles came and loan spells at Fulham and Leicester followed before Lookman permanent joined Atalanta in the summer.
-The 24-year-old also has a new country, switching allegiances to Nigeria, for whom he has featured four times.
+But more struggles came and loan spells at Fulham and Leicester followed before Lookman permanently joined Atalanta in 2022.
+He’s thrived since then, registering 52 goals and 25 assists in 118 appearances across all competitions, helping Atalanta win the 2023/24 Europa League — just their second major trophy.

 ST: Dominic Calvert-Lewin